April 27th 2022

 17. Use bond repair hair care

 Swap out your normal haircare for a bond repairing set of products.
-Redken's three-step routine consisting of shampoo, conditioner and leave-in treatment promises intense conditioning, reduced breakage and longer-lasting colour - the trifecta when it comes to haircare.
+Redken's three-step routine, £54.85, consisting of shampoo, conditioner and leave-in treatment promises intense conditioning, reduced breakage and longer-lasting colour - the trifecta when it comes to haircare.

 In trials, it delivered 56 per cent breakage reduction, 230-degree heat protection and made split ends look 78 per cent reduced.
 It does this by protecting weak bonds in the hair making it more resilient and bouncy.
-GTG’s digital writer Melanie tried it and told us: “Normally it's impossible to get a comb through my hair until its drenched in conditioner but I can run a comb through my lengths when only the shampoo is on it - a surefire sign of how nourishing it is.
+GTG’s digital writer Melanie put it to the test.
+“Normally it's impossible to get a comb through my hair until its drenched in conditioner but I can run a comb through my lengths when only the shampoo is on it - a surefire sign of how nourishing it is.
 Following with the two next steps left my hair soft, shiny and smooth."

 18. Use a blonde-preserving oil